A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Brownian dynamics

-\paragraph{Excluded volume } A commonly used two-parameter empirical form for describing non-bonded interactions between two neutral (but possibly polarized) particles is the Lennard-Jones, or ``6-12'', potential.
+A commonly used two-parameter empirical form for describing non-bonded interactions between two neutral (but possibly polarized) particles is the Lennard-Jones, or ``6-12'', potential.
 For two monomers separated by a distance $r$, it reads:

-where $\varepsilon$ is an energy scale in $k_B T$ and $\sigma$ is the hard core distance.
+where $\varepsilon$ is an energy scale in $k_\mathrm{B} T$ and $\sigma$ is the hard core distance.
 Here, the interaction still decays as a power law of the distance $r$.
 A standard method to make this interaction short-range, is to introduce a threshold $r^{th}$ such that for distances $r>r^{th}$ the interaction vanishes.
 Therefore, in simulations, we have considered the truncated Lennard-Jones potential: